Fleetwood Mac: 1970–1973: Transitional era

 In September 1971, the band released their fifth studio album, Future Games.
-As a result of Welch's arrival and Spencer's departure, the album was different from anything they had done previously.
-While it became the band's first studio album to miss the charts in the UK, it helped to expand the band's appeal in the United States.
-In Europe CBS released Fleetwood Mac's first Greatest Hits album, which mostly consisted of songs by Peter Green, with one song by Spencer and one by Kirwan.
+As a result of Welch's arrival and Spencer's departure, the album was different from anything they had done previously, with the band moving further away from their blues rock roots towards a more melodic rock style, and vocal harmonies starting to become a key part of their sound.
+While it became the band's first studio album to miss the charts in the UK, it helped to expand the band's appeal in the US.
+In Europe, CBS released Fleetwood Mac's first Greatest Hits album in late 1971.

 In 1972, six months after the release of Future Games, the band released their sixth studio album, Bare Trees.
 Mostly composed by Kirwan, Bare Trees featured the Welch-penned single "Sentimental Lady", which would be a much bigger hit for Welch five years later when he re-recorded it for his solo album French Kiss, backed by Mick Fleetwood and Christine McVie.
-Bare Trees also featured "Spare Me a Little of Your Love", a bright Christine McVie song that became a staple of the band's live act throughout the early to mid-1970s.
+Bare Trees also featured "Spare Me a Little of Your Love", a Christine McVie song that became a staple of the band's live act throughout the early to mid-1970s.

 While the band was doing well in the studio, their tours started to be problematic.
-By 1972 Danny Kirwan had developed an alcohol dependency and was becoming alienated from Welch and the McVies.
-When Kirwan smashed his Gibson Les Paul Custom guitar before a concert on a US tour in August 1972, refused to go on stage and criticised the band afterwards, Fleetwood fired him.
+By 1972, Kirwan had developed an alcohol dependency and was becoming alienated from Welch and the McVies.
+In August 1972, before a concert on a US tour, Kirwan smashed his Gibson Les Paul Custom guitar and refused to go on stage.
+The band played the show as a quartet, after which Kirwan criticised their performance, and he was subsequently fired from the band.
 Fleetwood said later that the pressure had become too much for Kirwan, and he had suffered a breakdown.